 Ashford, Co Wicklow

-Perfectly placed for enjoying the autumn splendour of Mount Usher gardens and the Wicklow Hills – including tranquil lakeside forest walks at Glendalough, only a short drive away - Catherine Fulvio's charming Victorian farmhouse has been in the Byrne family for three generations and they have welcomed guests for over thirty years.
-Catherine took over in 1999, and having refurbished the house in old country style (and opened a cookery school), it is now renowned for comfort, cosiness, home-cooked food and hospitality.
+Perfectly placed for enjoying the autumn splendour of Mount Usher gardens and the Wicklow Hills – including tranquil lakeside forest walks at Glendalough, only a short drive away - well known chef and author Catherine Fulvio's charming Victorian farmhouse has been in the Byrne family for three generations and they have welcomed guests for over thirty years.
+Since 1999 it has been run by Catherine, who refurbished the house delightfully in old country style; it is now renowned for comfort, cosiness and warm hospitality - and, of course, her wonderful home-cooked food and the cookery school.